Bitwarden Statement on Checkmarx Supply Chain Incident

 The issue affected the npm distribution mechanism for the CLI during that limited window, not the integrity of the legitimate Bitwarden CLI codebase or stored vault data.

 Users who did not download the package from npm during that window were not affected.
 Bitwarden has completed a review of internal environments, release paths, and related systems, and no additional impacted products or environments have been identified at this time.
-A CVE for Bitwarden CLI version 2026.4.0 is being issued in connection with this incident.
+CVE-2026-43639 for Bitwarden CLI version 2026.4.0 has been issued in connection with this incident.

 Thanks for the update!